fkretzer/react-object-form/README.md

 Use UMD module (dist/ReactObjectForm.js) from npm package or build by yourself.
 If you have some module-loading infrastructure, you can import the module directly (`lib/ReactObjectForm.js`) this expects [react-select](https://github.com/JedWatson/react-select) to be available for import.

-`npm install react-object-form` -> dist/ReactObjectForm.js is a UMD module which only needs React as a peer-dependency.
+`npm install react-object-form` -> dist/ReactObjectForm.js is a UMD module which needs React and `react-select` as dependencies.
 The rendered markup uses Bootstrap css classes, so include some bootstrap.css to get default styling.
 The select-component uses [react-select](https://github.com/JedWatson/react-select) and also needs [css styles](https://raw.githubusercontent.com/JedWatson/react-select/master/dist/react-select.css) from there.
 Import the defaults, or style yourself.

 ## Use it